tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-expanded_outline.md

 #### Miles Davis - Quote From His Autobiography

+I first clued in to the significance of what Trane was about when I read the following passage in Miles Davis' autobiography.
+He states it quite beautifully; I really have nothing to add to this.

-Here is the whole thing, from pp. 285-286 of his Autobiography, written with Quincy Troupe and published in 1989.
+[Here is the whole thing, from pp. 285-286 of his Autobiography, written with Quincy Troupe and published in 1989.]

 ```
 Trane's music and what he was playing during the last two or three years [1965-1967]